sgrif/hands-on-backbone-notes/04-models.md

 - Note that our views have all broken
   - Change getters in template to .get
     - Note that we can leave id alone
+    - We could also have passed the POJO to the view, accessed things via `@title`, and only had to change the render method to `@template(@model.attributes)`
+      - It's a style preference
   - Change setters in view to .set
     - Demonstrate both `@model.set('title', @$('.title').val())` and
       `@model.set(title: @$('.title').val())`